Jimbo1167/quadtv/REVIEWER-NOTES.md

    - Grid should return to default proportions

 6. **Deactivate**
-   - Click toolbar icon or press Ctrl+Shift+Q
+   - Click toolbar icon again
    - Page should return to normal YouTube TV interface

 ---